naturalis/barcode-constrained-phylogeny/README.md

 - Manipulates the BOLD data in the custom database and makes two tables, one for taxon data and one for barcode entries.

 ### [map_opentol.py](https://github.com/naturalis/barcode-constrained-phylogeny/blob/main/src/map_opentol.py)
-- Uses the [Checklisbank API](https://api.checklistbank.org/) to map BOLD taxon names to Open Tree of Life taxonomy IDs.
+- Uses the [Open Tree of Life API](https://github.com/OpenTreeOfLife/germinator/wiki/TNRS-API-v3#match_names) to map BOLD taxon names to Open Tree of Life taxonomy IDs.

 ### [family_fasta.py](https://github.com/naturalis/barcode-constrained-phylogeny/blob/main/src/family_fasta.py)
 - Barcodes from the custom database are divided into their taxonomic family groups and written to FASTA files: 'fasta/family/{familyname}.fasta'